How Much Do I Need to Retire?

 Not all retirements are voluntary.
 Many young people underestimate the impact their health might have on their ability to work, and many healthy 60-year-olds find themselves laid off in during times that the economy turns sour.
 Seniors struggle to find an employer who's willing to hire and train them.

 Here's a quick guide to estimating how much you'll need when you retire:

-Step 1: First take a guess at how much you'll want to spend in a given year.
+- Step 1: First guess how much you'll want to spend in a given year.
 Since you've made a budget and you know what your annual expenses are, you should have a good idea of how much you're currently spending.

 Bear in mind that some of your current expenses will no longer be needed in retirement - for example, your house might be fully paid off.
 But you will have new expenses.
 Your car insurance rates will rise when you become a senior.
 You may need to retrofit your home based on a physical limitation or disability.
 You may want to help send your grandkids to college.
 You may have to care for a disabled sibling.
 You may simply want to travel more.

 - Step 2: Multiply the amount you'll need to spend in a given year - your annual expenses - by 25 to 33.
 This range represents the rough amount you'll need when you retire.